 - By co-operating, you can often prevent the need for drastic measures.
 (This is very important in my experience, you can get out much quicker if you learn to co-operate and show some diplomatic strength in ones relationships, or just climb out and go back in your cage before they find out) Diplomatic strength is definitely key here I think.

-This sort of stuff has more to do with a lack of mutual understanding, miscommunication and knowledge then that it is a real threat or dis-ease.
-My behavior is a violation of a generally accepted social code of conduct that does not necessarily has to be the code of conduct which is the right thing to do in our time and age.
+This sort of stuff has more to do with a lack of mutual understanding, miscommunication, xenophobia and knowledge then that it is a real threat or dis-ease.
+My behaviour is a violation of a generally accepted social code of conduct that does not necessarily has to be the code of conduct which is the right thing to do in our time and age.
 Personally, I like to go on adventures, and yes, how can an adventure be any fun without a little danger?
 It has to do with personality differences that clash together if persons are not aware of their differences, but instead are afraid to face them, or bridge them in mutual understanding.
 Following this rational, then throw all pioneers in asylums and see where ones society ends up?

 Don’t get me wrong in judging this institute badly, since I can greatly appreciate the facilities and service of these people, but it does make you tick in a weird way to be honest.
 I mean all my roommates all have their uniqueness, which is violating the sacred societal code of conduct obviously, hence the reason why we are all locked here and diagnosed as psychotic et cetera.
 Plus, all this comfort and attention can make someone a spoiled brat.
 Such a scenario is only possible in The Netherlands or other nations like the Scandinavian countries that still have a welfare state, or New Zealand

-I am not surprised that such laws are actually in place in Europe and The Netherlands, since you kinda have to enforce strict codes of conduct if you want to make the globalization movement and democratic propaganda program work on a larger scale.
+I am not surprised that such laws are actually in place in Europe and The Netherlands, since you kinda have to enforce strict codes of conduct if you want to make the globalisation movement and democratic propaganda program work on a larger scale.
 The larger the empire, the more likely strict codes of conduct has to be in place so that order is kept within reasonable boundaries.
 However, what if these boundaries are not reasonable anymore, but should be stretched or reevaluated for the sake of individual and collective prosperity.
 Doe eens gek zal ik zeggen.

 Besides, you have systems based upon irrational fears that something might happen, rather then having open and dynamic systems in place to judge an individual based upon context rather then following a protocol.
 Appropriately judging oneself, let alone another person, requires high amounts of intelligence, and if that intelligence is not in place by the authorities who can enforce such powers like imprisoning me, then you create potential rebellion and prison break series!